nomemory/mockneat-site/tutorial.md

 `list(Supplier<List<String>>, int size)` is another transformer that will transform the previous `MockUnitString` into a new `MockUnit<List<String>>`, where each element from the resulting `List` is a `String` representing an `Integer` in the range <sup>yes, exactly</sup>`[0, 100)`.

-For brevity it's not recommended to keep all the intermediary references so you can chain all the methods (in the most fluent mode possible):
+For brevity, it's not recommended keeping all the intermediary references, so you can chain all the methods (in the most fluent mode possible):

 ```java
 List<String> list3 = ints()